00:00

 Text 2

-Based on the passages, how would the author of Text 1 most likely respond to the recommendation made at the end of Text 2?
+Which choice best describes how the author of Text 1 would most likely respond to the problem identified in Text 2?